Bloom Charleston Featured Speakers

 Miranda Crowell - Better Homes & Gardens

-As the Associate Editorial Director, Miranda Crowell oversees all garden content for Better Homes & Gardens print magazine.
-She has more than 20 years of experience writing about gardens and homes for national publications, including Martha Stewart Living, Elle Decor, The New York Times, and Country Living.
+As Associate Editorial Director, Miranda Crowell oversees all garden content for Better Homes & Gardens magazine.
+With more than 20 years of experience, she has written about gardens and homes for national publications including Martha Stewart Living, Elle Decor, The New York Times, and Country Living.
+Miranda brings a seasoned editorial eye and deep horticultural knowledge to her work.
+She currently lives in the California Bay Area, where she tends her own small, low-water garden year-round.

 -